Metropolitan Cathedral of Lima: Recent history

+Overview

+Exterior

 The façade of the Cathedral of Lima is in the Renaissance style with Plateresque decorations.
 Its tall towers with slate spires are Neoclassical with stylistic influences from El Escorial School and Northern Europe.

-It has 3 doors, as in most cathedrals.
+It has three doors, as in most cathedrals.
 The main one (the one in the center) is called Puerta del Perdón, the right side is called Puerta de la Epístola and the left side is called Puerta del Evangelio.

-There are also 2 side doors, one that leads to the Calle de Judíos (right side) and another that leads to the Patio de los Naranjos (inner courtyard attached to the cathedral).
+There are also two side doors, one that leads to the Calle de Judíos (right side) and another that leads to the Patio de los Naranjos (inner courtyard attached to the cathedral).
 In the back of the cathedral (Calle de Santa Apolonia) there are 2 other portals: Santa Apolonia and San Cristóbal.

 On the main façade you can see statues of the Apostles, and in the central niche, the Sacred Heart of Jesus.
 Currently, in the upper part you can see the coat of arms of Peru, in the place where the coat of arms of the city of Lima was originally located together with the phrase Plus Ultra.

-Next to the cathedral are the Church del Sagrario (one of the oldest in Lima) and the Archbishop's Palace, seat of the ecclesiastical government of Lima.
+Next to the cathedral are the Church of the Sanctuary (one of the oldest in Lima) and the Archbishop's Palace, seat of the ecclesiastical government of Lima.

-Description of its interior
+Interior

 The Cathedral of Lima shows several styles, from late Gothic, Renaissance to Baroque and Plateresque, due to the date of the start of construction, the architectural style is Renaissance.
 It has a rectangular hall plan, emulating the Cathedral of Seville.
 The ceiling is supported by Gothic ribbed vaults that recreate a starry sky, which are made of wood and stucco to relieve the weight on the walls and prevent them from collapsing in the event of an earthquake.

 Originally its altars were Baroque in style, some of them being replaced by Neoclassical altars.
 The choir stalls, although presenting a Renaissance tradition, have an eclectic layout.
 In its chapels and sacristy it preserves works by the most famous sculptors of the colonial era in Peru.

 The cathedral itself is a perfect synthesis of the architectural styles that were developed in the city of Lima from its origins to the present day.

 Naves

-The Cathedral of Lima has 3 naves and 2 additional naves where the side chapels open.
+The Cathedral of Lima has three naves and two additional naves where the side chapels open.

 Along the side naves, large-format paintings of the Via Crucis can be seen.
 Pope John Paul II visited this site twice, in 1985 and 1988, which is commemorated on two plaques that can be seen at the entrance.